 Leaving Royal Windsor behind us we cruise up to Boveney Lock and take a walk to Dorney Court.
 This very special home has been owned by the Palmer family for more than 450 years passing from father to son through 13 generations.
-King Henry VIII has stayed here and the manor is regularly used for filming including “Poirot” and most recently “The Other Boleyn Girl” We are lucky to enjoy a private tour of the house.
+King Henry VIII has stayed here and the manor is regularly used for filming including “Poirot” and “The Other Boleyn Girl” We are lucky to enjoy a private tour of the house.
 Our cruise continues past the fabulous waterside homes of Bray and Maidenhead, Boulters Lock (made famous in Victorian times) and into the spectacular Cliveden Reach where we have special permission to moor at the house itself.
 Cliveden was once owned by the Astor family, though the original house dates back to 1666.
 The gardens are simply amazing and include a Parterre, Chinese water garden and topiary.
 We discuss the political intrigue and scandal for which Cliveden is famous!.
 A late afternoon cruise takes us to a stunning mooring at Cookham Lock.
 Artist Sir Stanley Spencer, one of England’s greatest and most eccentric painters, once described Cookham as ‘Heaven on Earth’.
 Much of his work was painted in and around Cookham.
 Dinner on board.

 Thursday, Day 5 Cookham to Hurley.

 After breakfast we are driven to Highclere Castle (Downton Abbey) Highclere Castle is one of England's most beautiful Victorian castles set amidst 1,000 acres of spectacular parkland.
 The Carnarvon family has lived at Highclere since 1679, and the current castle stands on the site of an earlier house, which in turn was built on the foundations of the medieval palace owned by the Bishops of Winchester for some 800 years.
 A longstanding friend of the Carnarvon family, Julian Fellowes had Highclere Castle in mind as he wrote "Downton Abbey".
 He often commented he wanted a house which spectacularly testified to the confidence and soaring optimism of the Edwardian period.
 After lunch we visit Stanley Spencer’s gallery and take a walk around the village before cruising through Bourne End and Marlow to Hurley.
 Dinner on board.
-(Because of filming of Downton Abbey, the visit to Highclere Castle is only available on limited departures.
+(The visit to Highclere Castle is only available on limited departures.
 Please ask at time of booking.

 Friday, Day 6 Hurley to Henley-on-Thames and Oxford